drivver44/BEYOND-ALL-REASON-MENTOR-GUIDES/Technical/Flanking Mechanic.md

 https://github.com/Zete0/Mentor-Guides/assets/47950648/b1aa43bb-d87a-418f-94d7-f8fe427cfe2f

 *Here, the centurion is hit by the thug first, placing the indicator towards the thug, then, rapidly hit by a grunt in the back.
 The grunt is dealing bonus damage and the indicator slowly moves towards the grunt.
 Since it's attacking quickly, it moves slowly.
-Then the grunt moves away and the thug, with it's slower attack, moves the indicator in big chunks each time it's shot lands*.
+As it moves towards the grunt, the grunt's attack recieves less of a bonus while the thug's attack bonus increases.
+The grunt then moves away and the thug, with it's slower attack, moves the indicator in big chunks each time it's shot lands*.

 ### 3D Flanking Bonus
-- The display for the flanking directions is represented in 2D, but the actual direction is 3 dimentional, so a unit's frontal flanking direction can be pointed towards the sky if that unit takes damage from above.
+- The display for the flanking directions is represented in 2D, but the actual direction is 3 dimention al, so a unit's frontal flanking direction can be pointed towards the sky if that unit takes damage from above.

 ### What this Means for Gameplay